RyanDraves/nlb/tools/bazelisms.md

 ## Platforms transitions

 Multi-platform builds require a platform transition on the targets to be built for other platforms.
-There are a few competing rules to be the "generic rule that implements a platform transition.
+There are a few competing rules to be the "generic rule that implements a platform transition".

 The current state of affairs is:
 - [rules_platform](https://registry.bazel.build/modules/rules_platform)'s `platform_data` (binary targets only)